phuongdd/Geosolutions/README.md

 # Geosolutions
-A software for processing and analyzing ground-based surveying and mapping data
+A software for processing and analyzing (national and global coordinate system transformation and geodetic benchmark establishment) ground-based surveying and mapping data